The Different Types Of Japanese Green Tea Explained

 On this page we are going to focus on four popular varieties of Japanese green tea.

-Macha comes in powdered form and is the tea that is used in traditional Japanese tea ceremonies.
-There is an un-powdered form of Macha that is called Tencha.
-Macha tea leaves are grown in shaded fields much like the Gyukoro variety.
+Matcha comes in powdered form and is the tea that is used in traditional Japanese tea ceremonies.
+There is an un-powdered form of Matcha that is called Tencha.
+Matcha tea leaves are grown in shaded fields much like the Gyukoro variety.
 The leaves are steamed and dried and only the blades of the leaves are used, not the stems and veins.
 This variety of tea has a mellow sweetness and a subtle bitterness.
-(Want cold Matcha?
-Visit this link)
+It is the most popular Japanese Tea outside of Japan and to learn more click here.

 Gyokuro Tea Leaves by Breville USA

-Many people consider Gyokuro the very best Japanese green tea.
+Many people consider Gyokuro (more info) the very best Japanese green tea.
 This variety is grown under diffused light and it is made from single buds that are picked in April and May.

 The leaves are very small when they are plucked and they undergo minimal processing but they are steamed for approximately 30 minutes to stop fermentation and seal in flavor.
 They are then dried to a 30% moisture content and they are rolled until they are formed into thin, dark green needles.
 They are then dried again to a 4 to 6% moisture content.
 The flavor of this variety has been described as rich and sweet with a little bit of a briny taste and an almost buttery aftertaste.